Ar-Anik/Ar-Anik/README.md

 ## 👨‍💻 About Me

-I'm a passionate **Software Engineer** at [Divine IT Limited](https://divineit.net/), focused on building robust and scalable web applications.
+I'm a passionate **Software Engineer**, focused on building robust and scalable web applications.
 I enjoy diving into modern frameworks and constantly seek opportunities to learn and experiment with emerging technologies.

 - 🌱 Currently leveling up my backend & frontend development skills
 - 💻 You'll find me solving problems on platforms like [LeetCode](https://leetcode.com/u/Ar_Anik/)